-One night she didn't pass by Mr. Hicks' home, but took a route that bent through a small shopping district.
-She wore Mary's old jacket, and she was grateful for the strong breeze that blew up from the lake because the fabric was heavy and made her sweat.
+One night she didn't pass by Mr. Hicks' home, but took a route bending through a small shopping district.
+She wore Mary's old jacket, and she was grateful for the strong breeze blowing up from the lake because the fabric was heavy and made her sweat.
 She glanced at items for sale in windows: bright clothes, flowers, painted furniture.
-She'd forgotten that it was spring.
+She'd forgotten it was spring.

 Suddenly, somebody called her name.
 The Le Mans had stopped alongside her.
 The driver's eyes were warm with glee.
 He grinned at something a passenger in the back seat had just said.
 Debbie sat next to him, her hair windblown, her face fresh.
 Debbie told the boy on her other side to get out and go in the back.
 The boy crawled over the back seat, swinging his long legs near Debbie's head.
 Debbie squealed.
 The boy settled down with a number of bounces.